rafaelalmeidatk/Super-Pete-The-Pirate/README.md

 # Description

 In the game you control Pete, a captain that is in your adventure at the sea.
-In the middle of the travel, his ship is looted by other pirates while a dense mist.
+In the middle of the travel, his ship is looted by other pirates inside a dense mist.
 They take a very important thing to Pete: his hat.
 Pete is put on the board and is expelled from his ship.
-After the mist, Pete reach a coast and decides explore it, but something happens: he found the pirates that are with his hat!
-Now Pete needs recover the hat no matter what happens.
+After the mist, Pete reaches a coast and decides to explore it, but something happens: he found the pirates that are with his hat!
+Now Pete want to recover his hat no matter what happens.

 # Controls